 Q: What is the risk to pregnant women of getting COVID-19?
-Is it easier for pregnant women to become ill with the disease?
 If they become infected, will they be more sick than other people?

-A: We do not currently know if pregnant women have a greater chance of getting sick from COVID-19 than the general public nor whether they are more likely to have serious illness as a result.
-Pregnant women experience changes in their bodies that may increase their risk of some infections.
+A: Pregnant women experience changes in their bodies that may increase their risk of becoming very sick from respiratory viruses.
 With viruses from the same family as COVID-19, and other viral respiratory infections, such as influenza, women have had a higher risk of developing severe illness.
 It is always important for pregnant women to protect themselves from illnesses.

 Q: How can pregnant women protect themselves from getting COVID-19?

 Pregnant women should do the same things as the general public to avoid infection.
-You can help stop the spread of COVID-19 by taking these actions:
+You can help reduce your chances of contracting and slow the spread of COVID-19 by taking these actions:

 You can find additional information on preventing COVID-19 disease at CDC’s (Prevention for 2019 Novel Coronavirus).